-Today, we have two guests for us to learn something from, in fact, we have two AI in the building.
+Today, we have two AI professionals in the building.

-Have you thought how programming was in its early days?
+Have you ever thought about how programming was in its early days?

-Yes!!!… We have done that but have we heard it straight from the horse’s mouth.
+Yes!
+We have all done this before, but have we heard it straight from the horse’s mouth.

 I guess No.

-So today, you will get to know how it was being a programmer in the early days of programming and you will appreciate what we have today.
+So today, you will get to know how it was being a programmer in the early days of programming.
+This interview will make you appreciate what we have today.

 But before we can know what programming was like in its early days, let’s talk to AI Sweigart.

-AI Sweigart is a software developer, UI designer, and tech book author and he spoken at Python conferences.
-He currently lives in San Francisco.
+AI Sweigart is a software developer, UI designer, and tech book author.
+He has also spoken in various Python conferences and currently lives in San Francisco, United States.

 He has the following online courses: